georgepowell/georgepowell.info/source/about-me.md

  - #### University

-   Masters of Computer Science with Year in Industry (5 years) - University of Sheffield.
+   Computer Science Master's degree with Year in Industry (5 years) - University of Sheffield.
 Graduating 2016.

  - #### **A Levels**